Quansight-Labs/ndindex/docs/indexing-guide/slices.md

   ```

   If you've ever espoused the "spaces between elements" way of thinking about
   indices, this should give you serious pause.
-One can see from the above
+As the above diagram
-  diagram that there is clearly no way to salvage this rule to see `a[5:3:-1]`
+  illustrates, this rule is flat out wrong when the `step` is negative, and
-  as giving `['f', 'e']`.
-Contrast the same slice when simply thinking about
+  there's no clear way to salvage it.
+Contrast thinking about this same slice
-  it as [stepping backwards](negative-steps) from index `5` to index `3`, but
+  as simply [stepping backwards](negative-steps) from index `5` to index `3`,
-  not including index `3`.
+  but not including index `3`:

   <div class="slice-diagram">
   <code style="font-size: 16pt;">a[<span class="slice-diagram-slice">5:3:-1</span>] == ['f', 'e']</code>